Scarabaeus sacer

-Scarabaeus sacer, common name sacred scarab, is the type species of dung beetles in its genus and the family Scarabaeidae.
+Scarabaeus sacer, common name sacred scarab, is the type species of the genus Scarabaeus and the family Scarabaeidae.
+This dung beetle is native of southern Europe, northern Africa and western Asia, and it was venerated in ancient Egypt.

 Taxonomy

 Scarabaeus sacer was described by Carl Linnaeus in his 1758 10th edition of Systema Naturae, the starting point of zoological nomenclature.
 It is considered the type species of the genus Scarabaeus, despite some controversy surrounding Latreille's 1810 type designation, which was resolved by a ruling of the International Commission on Zoological Nomenclature in 2014, to accept Hope's 1837 designation of S. sacer as the type rather than Latreille's 1810 designation (of Dynastes hercules).

 Distribution and habitat

-Scarabaeus sacer occurs in coastal dunes and marshes around the Mediterranean Basin.

-It can be found across North Africa, southern Europe and parts of Asia (Afghanistan, Corsica, Cyprus, Egypt, Ethiopia, France, Iran, Israel, Italy, Morocco, Sardinia, Sicily, Spain, Sudan and Syria).
-In the Camargue, Scarabaeus sacer is almost exclusively a coastal species, living only in dunes and coastal marshes.